-At the core is our commitment to value, our mission since the beginning.
-Throughout our history, our formula of delivering value through a combination of brand, fashion, price, and quality has resonated with consumers across all of our geographies, in many retail and economic environments.
-We are confident that our focus on delivering amazing value to consumers will continue to attract new shoppers and keep our already loyal customers coming back to our stores!
+All of these key strengths have allowed us to successfully expand our business around the world while offering consumers an ever-changing, eclectic mix of merchandise at compelling values, every day!
+Our commitment to value has been the foundation of our Company since day one and is unwavering.
+Our mission of delivering value through a combination of brand, fashion, price, and quality has resonated with consumers throughout our history and in many types of retail and economic environments.
+We are confident that our focus on value will continue to attract new shoppers and encourage our existing customers to shop more frequently.